xan105/node-processMonitor/README.md

     Turn the above filter option into a whitelist instead of a blacklist.<br/>
     Only the events originating from the list will be allowed.

-    ⚠️ When filtering by executable path you won't be able to catch any elevated process event.
-Unless you are also elevated.
-    This is a Windows permission issue:

-    WMI `executablePath` requires `SeDebugPrivilege` permission in this case.
-This token is automatically granted when running with admin privileges.
-You can set this permission for regular user via group policy but this is considered a security risk.
-    NB: Please be advised that this library doesn't try to adjust token privilege.

-    ⚠️ There is a hard limit to the number of elements you can filter depending on how complex the query is which will cause WMI to return `WBEM_E_QUOTA_VIOLATION`.

-    💡 In such cases consider implementing your own filter on top of the event emitter result instead.

 </details>

-- bin
+- bin?: object

 <details><summary>Filter options via name:</summary>

+    ⚠ ️There is a hard limit to the number of elements you can filter depending on how complex the query is which will cause WMI to return `WBEM_E_QUOTA_VIOLATION`.

+    💡 In such case consider implementing your own filter on top of the event emitter result instead.

   + filter?: string[] | `[] (none)`

     List of process to exclude.<br/>